Dog falls 50 metres into the depths – mountain rescuers are called out

 “That was really one of our nicer missions”

-“It was thanks to a rocky outcrop after a fall of about 50 metres that Kosmo did not fall any further,” explained Adriano Raffl, the head of the Längenfeld local office, to the Tyrolean daily newspaperSince it was too dangerous to rescue the dog ourselves, a hiker in the group alerted the rescue control center in Tyrol.
+Four mountain rescuers from Längenfeld and two alpine police officers from Sölden went to the scene of the accident.
+The two mountain rescuers Thomas and Fabian climbed down to the therapy dog and were able to rescue Kosmo from his predicament with the help of a climbing harness and hand him over to “his overjoyed owners,” reports the Längenfeld mountain rescue service.
+The dog survived the fall without injury, they say.
+The operation was over after around one and a half hours.

-“That was really one of our nicer missions,” commented Raffl.
-According to him, the mountain rescuers already had experience with sheep, goats and dogs in distress.
+“That was really one of our nicer missions,” said Raffl.
+The mountain rescuers had already dealt with sheep, goats and dogs in distress.
 “But rescuing a therapy dog, which is particularly important for people, was new to us too.”

-In the mountains, dogs are also used as rescuers.
-“Amy” tracked down a mountain biker who had had an accident after hours of searching and probably saved the woman’s life.
-An amazing feat was achieved by a Labrador in Italy.
-The dog swam alone in the Adriatic Sea for hours and covered a distance of six kilometers.(ml)
+Spectacular operations by mountain rescuers are particularly memorable.
+Like a hiker who got stuck in the snow wearing summer clothes.
+Or the huge trouble involving German Alpine tourists in Tyrol.
+The innkeeper and mountain rescue team are almost bewildered.

+In Italy, however, a family dog is currently making headlines.
+The Labrador disappears into the sea, but doesn’t give up. (ml)

 #Dog #falls #metres #depths #mountain #rescuers #called